Skip to content

 RiskMitigation

-Protocol insolvencyDiversification across 3 protocols
+Protocol insolvencyDiversification across multiple protocols

 Liquidity crunchProportional withdrawal reduces single-protocol drain